fonttools/fontbakery/docs/source/developer/writing-specifications.md

 # This is achieved via the iterag definition of font: fonts
 def has_cap_r_in_name(font):
   """Filename contains an "R"."""
-  # This test is not very useful again, but for each
+  # This check is not very useful again, but for each
   # input it can result in a PASS or a FAIL.
   if 'R' not in font:
     # This is our first check that can potentially fail.